KnowledgeCaptureAndDiscovery/DISK-UI/docs/index.md

 ## What is DISK?

 DISK is a framework that uses AI to automate scientific data analysis to accelerate discoveries.
+There are many large repositories of scientific data could be continuously and systematically analyzed by DISK, updating findings and potentially making new discoveries as new data becomes available.

 This video shows a brief overview how a new hypothesis can be specified by a user and the automation that follows.

 ![DISK](figures/user-guide/web.gif "DISK")

-## Why DISK?

-Existing large repositories of data could be continuously and systematically analyzed by machines, updating findings and potentially making new discoveries as new data becomes available.

 ## Getting Started